 They act as the primary liaison between different parties, ensuring everyone stays informed and engaged throughout the project lifecycle.

 Identifying potential risks and developing mitigation strategies to ensure smooth project execution.

 Program managers must anticipate and identify potential risks that could impact the success of their projects.
-By proactively addressing these risks and developing mitigation strategies, they can minimize disruptions and ensure smooth project execution.
+Proactively addressing these risks and developing mitigation strategies can minimize disruptions and ensure smooth project execution.

 Governance and Compliance

 They ensure that projects adhere to established guidelines, regulations, and best practices.

 Ensuring that projects adhere to established guidelines, regulations, and best practices is another crucial responsibility of a program manager.